 Black History Month: 8 Icons To Know

 Black History Month is celebrated every October here in the UK.
-Our Volunteer Mentors and CYUK staff team have been learning about various trailblazers for the Black community, both past and present – many of whom were new to us.
+Our City Year Mentors and CYUK staff team have been learning about various trailblazers for the Black community, both past and present – many of whom were new to us.
 As October wraps up, Darnell Bourne (our Marketing and Communications Coordinator), has pulled together a list of eight influential figures who are currently doing amazing work to inspire us, address inequality, promote social action and activism and much more.
 Find out more about them below…

 1. KSI – Youtuber Campaigner & Influencer